OHBA-analysis/osl-docs/pages/docs/site_maintainance.md

 	<li><a href="{{ site.baseurl }}/"">Home</a></li>

 Add other links in the same way.
 Put them before or after the automatically generated set of dropdowns.

+## Running the site locally

+When developing the tutorial pages, it can be helpful to view the pages locally.
+After checking out a copy of `osl-docs`, first make sure you have all the dependencies

+	gem install bundler
+    brew install libxml2 libxslt
+    sudo gem install nokogiri -v 1.6.8.1 -- --use-system-libraries=true --with-xml2-include=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.12.sdk/usr/include/libxml2

+Then install the GitHub jekyll dependencies

+    bundle install

+Finally, run the local server

+    ./local_server.sh